j-mcQueen/top-sketch/README.md

 - how to use setAttribute to create clean code when applying multiple styles to an element in JS
 - how to use arrow functions to remove code litter from the consistent use of function()

+- this project assumes the viewer's browser is updated enough to support range input types